8 of the Best Mouse For CAD in 2019 Reviewed - Architecture Lab

 - Lower DPI than 700052

 Logitech needs no introduction and this mouse is just one of their many mouses that thousands of people vouch for.
-With a great ergonomic design, amazing tactile feedback and weight, MS Master 2X is perfect for any kind of use.
-But the added functionality of Flow Control and Auto-Shift scrolling make it exceptionally good for CAD.
+With a great ergonomic design, amazing tactile feedback and weight, MS Master 3S is perfect for any kind of use, but the added functionality of Flow Control and Auto-Shift scrolling make it exceptionally good for CAD.

 Experience